 “Slick, polished looks are gone.
 Forget flat ironed hair and shine drops—reach for your sea salt spray and diffuser.
 Embrace loose styles and flyaways.
 It's the time to try ‘less.’”

-Jessica Alba and Kate Bosworth's bobs show how cool loose, natural texture looks on short styles, with flyaways in full effect.
+Jessica Alba's bob and Gabrielle Union's lob show how cool loose, natural texture looks on short styles.

 The stylist: Gilbert Muniz